Selling Your Home with Water Issues: Strategies for Success

 How can I prepare my house for sale if there is water damage in the crawl space?

-Start by inspecting the crawl space.
-Hire professionals to fix issues like waterproofing and structural repairs.
-Solutions may include removing water and adding vapor barriers.
-Fix related problems like rust and pests.
-Keep records of all repairs to assure buyers and improve your home’s appeal in Texas.
+Begin by examining the crawl space.
+It’s best to get professionals for things like waterproofing and structural repairs.
+Some solutions can be removing water and adding vapor barriers.
+Repair the rust and pest problems as well.
+Keeping track of all the repairs is great for buyers and increases your home’s appeal in Texas.

 When selling a property, what should I disclose about water issues in the crawl space?